 Abstract-Location-based services are quickly becoming immensely popular.
 In addition to services based on users' current location, many potential services rely on users' location history, or their spatial-temporal provenance.
 Malicious users may lie about their spatial-temporal provenance without a carefully designed security system for users to prove their past locations.
 In this paper, we present the Spatial-Temporal provenance Assurance with Mutual Proofs (STAMP) scheme.
-In contrast to most existing location proof systems which rely on infrastructure like wireless APs, STAMP is based on co-located mobile devices mutually generating location proofs for each other.
-This makes STAMP desirable for a wider range of applications.
+STAMP is designed for ad-hoc mobile users generating location proofs for each other in a distributed setting.
+However, it can easily accommodate trusted mobile users and wireless access points.
 STAMP ensures the integrity and non-transferability of the location proofs and protects users' privacy.
-We also examine different collusion scenarios and propose a light-weight entropy-based trust evaluation approach to detect fake proofs resulting from collusion attacks.
+A semi-trusted Certification Authority is used to distribute cryptographic keys as well as guard users against collusion by a light-weight entropy-based trust evaluation approach.
 Our prototype implementation on the Android platform shows that STAMP is low-cost in terms of computational and storage resources.
 Extensive simulation experiments show that our entropy-based trust model is able to achieve high (> 0.9)collusion detection accuracy.